Where do you want to go next?

-A sales process aims to maximize the efficiency and effectiveness of the sales and marketing efforts, ensuring that leads are qualified quickly and accurately, proposals are well-crafted, and the right decisions are made, leading up to the sale.
+A sales process aims to maximize the efficiency and effectiveness of the sales and marketing efforts, ensuring that leads are qualified quickly and accurately, proposals are well-crafted, and the right decisions lead up to the sale.

 The traditional sales process typically consists of three stages: prospecting, qualifying, and closing.
 In a SaaS sales process, however, there generally are more stages, such as onboarding and upselling.